felippe-regazio/unilight/README.md

 npm install unilight
 ```

-Now require or import `unilight` (or just the `highlight` method).
-Then call the `highlight` method passing a collection of keywords to be highlighted.
-Styles for comments, strings and ponctuation will be automatically infered:
+Then require or import `unilight` (or just the `highlight` method).
+Call the `highlight` method passing a collection of keywords to be highlighted.
+Styles for comments, strings and ponctuation will be automatically inferred:

 ```js
 const { highlight } = require('unilight');